d3x0r/STFRPhysics/AI/Revised/HPF_recovery_of_physical_constants.md

 ## Abstract

 The prior papers in this series establish the propagation framework, the displacement geometry of gravitation, and the weak-field observational tests.
 The present paper works in the opposite direction: starting from the classical constants G, h, e, and the SI unit system, it asks what upstream structure those constants already bundle.
 The answer in each case involves the same two quantities — the vacuum storage pair ε₀, μ₀ and the nuclear support radius r₀ — appearing in different combinations depending on which aspect of the medium is being measured.
 The factorizations are structural audits, not new derivations of the constants from first principles.
+The obvious objection — that factorization over a basis containing a free length scale is dimensionally guaranteed and therefore empty — is confronted directly: the audit's claims are graded by evidential weight, the degree-of-freedom ledger is stated explicitly, and the numerical residuals are tabulated in SI-checkable form rather than absorbed into coefficients.
 The resulting picture is that ε₀, μ₀, and r₀ form the primitive layer from which the classical constants, the SI units, and the framework's weak-field geometric scales can be read.

 **Keywords:** physical constants, vacuum primitives, upstream factorization, nuclear support scale, gravitational constant, Planck's constant, electron charge, natural units